-Assume Company ABC wants to know whether it should buy a $500 piece of equipment.
-It projects that it Year 1, $200 in Year 2, and $300 in Year 3.
-Now you can calculate the IRR of the proposed project.increase profits by $100 in
+Company ABC wants to know whether it should buy a $500 piece of equipment.
+It projects that it will increase profits by $100 in Year 1, $200 in Year 2, and $300 in Year 3.
+With this information, you can calculate the IRR of the proposed project.

 To enter cash flow from Year 2, hit the down arrow twice.
 The calculator should read CF2=.
 If it says F1=, hit the down arrow one more time.

 Type in the second year's cash flow, 200, and hit [Enter].
 The calculator should read CF2= 200.
 Hit the down arrow twice again and do the same thing for the third cash flow period, CF3.
-If the data set has more periods, follow the same procedure for C04 and so on.
+If the data set has more periods, follow the same procedure for C04, C05, etc.

-To do this press the [IRR] key.
-The screenread IRR= 0.000.
+Press the [IRR] key so screen will read IRR= 0.000.
 To display the IRR value for the data set, press the [CPT] key at the top left corner of the calculator.
-If you have followed this process correctly, the calculator display the correct IRR.
+If you have followed this process correctly, the calculator will display the correct IRR.
 For our example, the IRR is 8.208264%.

 Finding the IRR using Excel is fairly straighforward.

-This same procedure can be followed for any data set if the cash flow values are listed one after another in a column directly under the intial investment amount.
-You would thenthe range of cells in between the parentheses of the IRR command function.
+This same procedure can be followed for any data set if the cash flow values are listed one after another in a column – directly under the initial investment amount.
+You should then include the range of cells between the parentheses of the IRR command function.

 Click here to see financial calculators developed specifically for InvestingAnswers' readers, including Return, Mortgage, and Yield Calculators.